General Rules of Eton Fives

 When a player commits a fault, such as hitting the ball out of court or failing to return the ball to the opponent's court, a penalty is awarded to the opposing team.
 You might wonder, what are these faults?
 Well, there are several types of faults in Eton Fives.
 For instance, hitting the ball out of court, into the roof, or into the spectator area are all considered faults.
 Failing to return the ball to the opponent's court, hitting the ball twice in a row, or obstructing your opponent are also faults.

-Also Read All About Dart Rules
+Also Read Rules of Playing Tennis

 Now, you might think that penalties are awarded for every fault, but that's a common myth.
 In reality, penalties are only awarded for certain faults, such as hitting the ball out of court or failing to return the ball to the opponent's court.
 Other faults, like hitting the ball twice in a row or obstructing your opponent, result in a let or a replay, not a penalty.
 Understanding the difference between faults and penalties is essential to playing Eton Fives fairly and enjoying the game.